wasmCloud/wasmCloud/README.md

     -h, --help    Prints help information

 ARGS:
-    <keytype>    The type of key pair to generate.
+    <keytype>    The type of keypair to generate.
 May be Account, User, Module (Actor), Server, Operator, Cluster, Service (Capability Provider)
 ```

 ```